 Agree a date with your landlord when you can move into your accommodation.
 Take a copy of your passport and copies of the bank transactions for the rent and the deposit.
 On this date you will be given the keys and a copy of the house rules.
-Make sure that a handover report is compiled (sometimes it is a good idea to include photographs) that describes the condition of the room/flat.
-This is important so that you are not later charged for any damage that was already present at time of handover.
+Make sure that a handover report is made (sometimes it is a good idea to include photographs) that describes the condition of the room/flat.
+This is important so that you are not later charged for any damage that was already present at the time of handover.

 In Germany, there are special aspects of behaviour and order governing living in residential accommodation.
-Helpful information on aspects such as house rules, separating rubbish, cleanliness, energy and the environment can be found at http://www.gewobau-erlangen.de/de/service/download/index.html – http://www.gewobau-erlangen.de/en/services/downloads/index.html
+Helpful information on aspects such as house rules, separating rubbish, cleanliness, energy and the environment in Germany can be found at http://www.gewobau-erlangen.de/de/service/download/index.html – http://www.gewobau-erlangen.de/en/services/downloads/index.html

 Before departing – FAQs

 Usually three months prior to the date of termination of the agreement.
-When you want to leave your room/flat, you have to give your landlord three months’ written notice.
+When you want to leave your room/flat, you usually have to give your landlord three months’ written notice.
 Either hand this over to them in person or send it by registered mail with requested advice of delivery (Einschreiben mit Rückschein).
 If you do not hand in your notice to leave by the end of the month that is three months prior to the date you wish to leave, you will have to submit it by the end of the following month for departure three months later.